lpomes/CIS445_545_HW2/README.md

 I started programming back in high school and have been interested ever since.
 The more I learn about these concepts the more fascinated I am about how far programming/technology has gotten.
 This makes me want to continue to learn while also enjoying it.

-I'm currently learning how to use HTML, CSS, and JavaScript.
-Before this year I had no prior knowledge or experience using these.
-I'm hoping to expand my knowlege with all three by the end of the year.
+-💼 I'm currently working on finding an internship
+-📚 Currently learning HTML, CSS, and JavaScript
+-📺 Favorite show is Breaking Bad
+-🎵 Favorite artist is Daft Punk

-Fun fact: I'm a big football fan of the Chicago Bears.
-Being a Bears fan has its rough times but I'm here for the long run 🐻⬇
+-🐻⬇ Fun fact: I'm a huge Chicago Bears fan

 ---